-Sharing: Updated documents and changes are communicated to all partners through formal channels such as meetings, emails, and shared platforms to ensure transparency and alignment.
+• Sharing: Updated documents and changes are communicated to all partners through formal channels such as meetings, emails, and shared platforms to ensure transparency and alignment.

 This systematic approach ensures that all WCCNM One-Stop partners are aligned in their roles and contributions, and that cooperative agreements are consistently updated to reflect current needs and compliance with WIOA regulations.
+Please see Attachment D for cooperative agreements, resource sharing agreements, and memoranda of understanding.